shatindle/ultimate-message-master/README.md

 #### ?unfollow
 Tell the bot to stop transcribing everything you say in the voice chat the bot monitors.

+### Image-to-Text Commands

+#### ?score &lt;attachment&gt;
+Experimental command for parsing and interpreting battle scores from the NSO Splatnet Battles screen.

 ### Commands to be implemented

 #### ?help